Tristoun/AI_project_huggingface/README.md

 If you don't want message from log studown of RealtimeSTT:
 Open site-packages folder -> RealtimeSTT -> audio_recorder.py then put in comment line 1560
-Sometimes a token is asket for using models from HuggingFace To prevent this just connect into you account and create a token in you account page Then go to the page of the model and accept the utilisation conditions.
+Sometimes a token is asked for using models from HuggingFace To prevent this just connect into you account and create a token in you account page Then go to the page of the model and accept the utilisation conditions.